 - I have sent out and/or received all of the required letters of recommendation.

 - I have had someone look over my personal statement/essay one last time.

-- I have made sure to include in my personal statement essay the reasons why I want to study abroad in the country of your choice.
+- I have made sure to include in my personal statement essay the reasons why I want to study in the U.S.